 Nighttime Safety Measures

-To ensure your kitten’s safety during their alone time, it’s important to consider potential hazards in your environment.
+To ensure your kitten’s safety during their alone time, it’s important to consider potential environmental hazards.
 Remove any toxic plants or substances, secure loose cords, and close off areas that could pose a danger.
-By kitten-proofing the surroundings, you can have peace of mind knowing that they are protected.

 Providing Comfort